Fricke's Tree Service

 2. Reflection of Sound

 In addition to absorption, trees can also reflect sound.
 The structure of a tree can redirect sound waves away from residential areas, further decreasing noise levels.
-This is especially beneficial in areas with:
+This is especially beneficial in areas with:- High traffic volumes

 - Proximity to busy roads